EdwardVillasenor1992/congressional-data-django/README.md

 coming soon...

-if you are using Ubuntu on Windows, please see Linux Users
+if you are using Ubuntu on Windows, please see Ubuntu Users

 #### Start Up Local Postgres

-##### Linux Users
+##### Ubuntu Users

 Start up the service!
 ```bash
 service postgresql start
 ```

-Log in to the postgres user
+Switch from super user to the postgres user
 ```bash
 su - postgres
 ```